OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/sql-database/sql-database-xevent-code-event-file.md

     DATABASE SCOPED
     CREDENTIAL
         -- use '.blob.',   and not '.queue.' or '.table.' etc.
-        -- TODO: Assign AzureStorageAccount name, and the associated Container name.
+        -- TODO: Assign AzureStorageAccount name, and hello associated Container name.
         [https://gmstorageaccountxevent.blob.core.windows.net/gmcontainerxevent]
     WITH
         IDENTITY = 'SHARED ACCESS SIGNATURE',  -- "SAS" token.
-        -- TODO: Paste in the long SasToken string here for Secret, but exclude any leading '?'.
+        -- TODO: Paste in hello long SasToken string here for Secret, but exclude any leading '?'.
         SECRET = 'sv=2014-02-14&sr=c&si=gmpolicysastoken&sig=EjAqjo6Nu5xMLEZEkMkLbeF7TD9v1J8DNB2t8gOKTts%3D'
     ;
 GO

 ------  Step 3.
 Create (define) an event session.  --------
-------  The event session has an event with an action,
+------  hello event session has an event with an action,
 ------  and a has a target.

 IF EXISTS